martyw1/parse-csv/README.md

 # parse-csv

-Interactive DuckDB tooling for exploring Lee County property records and other delimited spreadsheets.
+Interactive DuckDB tooling for exploring Lee County property records and other large delimited spreadsheets.

-## Overview
+## Key Features

-This repository contains shell scripts that streamline loading parcel-level datasets into DuckDB for quick, menu-driven analysis.
-The primary entry point is [`analyze_csv.sh`](analyze_csv.sh), which:

-- Works with large `.csv` and `.xlsx` files using DuckDB's CSV reader and Excel extension.
+- **Menu-driven DuckDB analysis** – [`analyze_csv.sh`](analyze_csv.sh) loads `.csv` or `.xlsx` datasets into a temporary DuckDB view and exposes curated reports for sales trends, ownership concentration, value-add targets, and more.
-- Normalizes commonly used Lee County assessor column names (sale date, amount, size, owner, etc.).
+- **Automatic column normalization** – the script maps expected Lee County assessor headers (sale date, sale amount, square footage, owner, etc.) so the bundled SQL queries work against new extracts with minimal editing.
-- Provides a menu of prebuilt queries covering sales activity, ownership patterns, value-add opportunities, and more.
-- Offers an optional "LLM" prompt that sends a natural-language request to Google Gemini, converts it to DuckDB SQL, and runs the generated query.
+- **Excel workbook support** – when you provide an `.xlsx` file you can interactively pick the worksheet (by name or index) before data are imported with DuckDB's Excel extension.
-- Logs each run to `script-run.log`, `analysis-results.log`, and time-stamped files in the `output/` directory for later review.
+- **Robust logging** – every run appends to `script-run.log` and `analysis-results.log`, and individual query outputs are written to timestamped files under `output/` for easy auditing.
+- **LLM-assisted querying** – option `L` sends a natural-language prompt to Google Gemini, echoes the constructed request, then executes the returned SQL against the loaded DuckDB view.
+- **Florida DFS scraper** – option `10` delegates to [`scripts/fldfs_scraper.py`](scripts/fldfs_scraper.py) to submit a search to the Florida Department of Financial Services licensee portal and prints the results in a readable table.

 ## Prerequisites

-The scripts assume the following tools are installed locally:
+Install the following locally before running the toolkit:

-- **Bash** (uses `set -euo pipefail` and arrays).
+- **Bash** with support for `set -euo pipefail` and arrays.
-- **DuckDB CLI** with the ability to install the Excel extension (`duckdb` command on your `PATH`).
+- **DuckDB CLI** (`duckdb`) with permission to install the Excel extension.
-- **jq** for JSON manipulation when talking to the LLM endpoint.
+- **jq** for constructing JSON payloads.
-- **curl** for HTTP requests to the Gemini API.
+- **curl** for REST requests to the Gemini API.
-- **python3** with the [`requests`](https://pypi.org/project/requests/), [`beautifulsoup4`](https://pypi.org/project/beautifulsoup4/), and [`lxml`](https://pypi.org/project/lxml/) packages for the new website parsing workflow.
+- **python3** with the [`requests`](https://pypi.org/project/requests/), [`beautifulsoup4`](https://pypi.org/project/beautifulsoup4/), and [`lxml`](https://pypi.org/project/lxml/) packages to power the DFS scraping workflow.

-If you plan to use the LLM workflow, you must also provide a valid Google Gemini API key.
+If you intend to use the LLM integration you also need a valid Google Gemini API key.

 ## Usage

-1. Place your CSV or Excel file in the repository directory (or reference it with a relative/absolute path when prompted).
+1. Place your CSV or Excel file in the repository (or be prepared to enter an absolute path).
-2. Run the analysis script:
+2. Launch the analysis script:

    ```bash
    ./analyze_csv.sh [dataset-file] [sheet]
    ```

-   - If you omit the file argument, the script will prompt for one.
-When analyzing Excel workbooks you may optionally specify a sheet name or index.
+   - If you omit the dataset argument the script prompts for one.
+For Excel workbooks you may optionally provide a sheet name or index; otherwise you will be prompted interactively.
-   - Column mappings (sale date, sale amount, square footage, etc.) are defined near the top of the script; adjust them if your dataset uses different headers.
+   - Column aliases (sale date, amount, square footage, building value, etc.) are defined near the top of the script—tweak them as needed for non-standard exports.

-3. Choose a menu option to execute one of the curated DuckDB reports.
-Results are displayed in the terminal and saved to a timestamped log file under `output/`.

-   - Option `10` triggers a guided workflow that submits a name to the Florida Department of Financial Services (DFS) licensee search portal and prints the tabular results.
-It relies on the helper script in `scripts/fldfs_scraper.py` and the Python dependencies listed above.
+3. Review the initial metadata summary the script prints (row count, schema, sample rows), then pick from the on-screen menu.
+Each selection logs the SQL that ran and saves results to a unique file inside `output/`.
+4. Optional workflows:

-4. Select the `L` option to send a natural-language prompt to Gemini.
-Review and replace the hard-coded `GEMINI_API_KEY` in the script with your own key before using this feature.
+   - Choose **`L`** to send a natural-language request to Gemini.
+The script displays the API key, endpoint, and JSON payload before issuing the call so you can review or reproduce the request.
+Replace the placeholder `GEMINI_API_KEY` in the script with your own secret before relying on this feature.
+   - Choose **`10`** to run the Florida DFS search helper.
+You will be prompted for an entity name; the Python helper validates required libraries, submits the ASP.NET form sequence, and prints a formatted table (or truncated preview for large result sets).

-5. Inspect run history via:
+5. Inspect run history at any time via:

    ```bash
    less script-run.log